denten-books/plain-text/main.md

 In situation computing as critical, textual, literary *practice*, I hope to make an theoretical intervention in the cluster of fields sometimes designated as "media studies," a cluster can include subfields like "Science and Technology Studies," "new media studies," "platform studies," "critical code studies," "media archeology," and my own preferred cognominate "computational culture studies."
 Where the thematic is clear, these are usually terms of self-description, and are not worth dwelling upon for too long.
 It is important for me only to insist on the reciprocal motion between the constituent elements of "computation" and "culture."
 On the one hand, the term of art can be understood as the critically reflective study of "computational culture," which would bring in a set of more specialize concerns to the field of media studies.
 On the other hand, I believe also in the importance of studying culture more broadly using computational approaches.
 This book does a bit less of that than my other work elsewhere, but I do mean it to serve as a foundation for someone interested in expanding their methodological toolkit into computational methods.

 As was the case with the "linguistic turn" in the decades prior, almost all fields of human knowledge are now experiencing a turn towards computation.
 Witness the emerging fields of computational biology, computational chemistry, computational linguistics, computational geometry, computational archeology, computational architecture design, computational philosophy, computational social science, and the list goes on.
 What all of these areas of study have in common is a shared methodological toolkit, often instantly recognizable by practitioners in quite diverse disciplines.
 In my own home discipline of literary studies, the turn towards computation is usually filed under "digital humanities" (DH).
 Although I consciously avoid the term of the art here, I am friendly to some of its aims and proposed interventions.
 But I also agree, to the extent that will become clear in the concluding chapters of this book, with the critique advanced by scholars like Brian Lennon, David Golumbia, Tara McPherson, and Johanna Druckrer, who accuse DH of historical myopia, theoretical shallowness, and eurocentrism (along a long list of other sins).
-In this light, the present book can be seen as a work that attempts to straddle the worlds of media studies and digital humanities, representing the best of what both traditions have to offer the academy at large.
+In this light, the present book can be seen as a work that attempts to straddle the worlds of media theory and digital humanities, philosophy of technology and human-computer interaction, representing the best of what these traditions have to offer the academy at large.

 My attempt to articulate a "third way" between thought and practice, begins with a deeply-seated intuition about the nature of humanistic knowledge in general.
 For example, the idea of a contemporary scholar analyzing the last two decades of film production or photography without grasping the fundamentals of electronic photodetectors, RAW image formats, complementary metal–oxide–semiconductor (CMOS), digital editing tools, computer-generated imagery (CGI), or Photoshop image manipulation techniques seems to me at great peril of being terribly misguided.
 It is not that one cannot say anything about photography without knowing these things, but rather that one can say much more when he does.
 (I explore this thought further in the early chapters, when discussion notions of "surface" and "depth" on the level of the operating system).
 Similarly, it is my contention here that the fundamental theoretical concepts driving literary studies--word, text, narrative, discourse, author, story, book, archive--are thoroughly enmeshed in the underlying physical substratum of paper and pixels (but also ink, wood, and integrated circuit).
 These operational concepts cannot attain their full expressive potential without an internalized understanding of the technology and the daily practice that gives them rise.
 This book is an attempt to develop knowledge "at hand" and "fingertip knowledge" (both discussed in the later chapters).

-Similar books.
-Brings it closer to digital humanities, which is very material but often atheoretical.
-Theory in material and practice.
-Similar books. @kirshenbaum

-Human-computer interaction.
-Knowledge workers, architects, and designers.
-For CS folk, grounds practice in a theoretical discussion that attracts a wider audience to computing fundamentals.
-Confusion due to technical literacy.
-Books like "visual thinking," but many interfaces are still heavily textual (email, blog, etc).

-But it is all really literary theory, textual scholarship, philology.
-Kernighan, Julia Hershberg.
-Elaine Scarry, Bill Todd.
-Bruce Robbins and Jean Howard.
-Brian Larkin and Alexander Galloway.
-DH: Ray Siemens
-The key terms are important a in a range of fields.
-Expanding literary studies. motivate me: information, digital, data.
-OS as a type of literature, but not reduced to text.
-Text as far as the concept of text is explicitly "baked into" the system.
-A close reading of code and system architecture.
-Media archeology: textual archeology.
-Computers containing vestiges of ideas and direction.
-Can be done in situ.
-Applied turn in media studies.
-Confusion due to technical literacy.
-Forms of latent textuality still extant.
-Berkman center.
-Reaching out.

-Something like a textbook in "applied media studies" or "theoretical digital humanities."
-I teach widely around the country (DHSI, Lede, NYU) and I use these materials myself.
-I can see a course structured around these skills and ideas.
 ## Method
 The book is a book, but also a tool.
 Readers will get much more out of it if they are able to actively follow along using their terminal emulator of choice.
 If these words mean nothing to you, rest assured that the text assumes no prior technical knowledge.
 It can be read sequentially as a conventional piece of scholarship in textual theory or "new media" studies.
 For those willing to take the plunge, I will often illustrate abstract theoretical concepts by asking the reader to type some commands into their terminals.
 Detailed instructions on how to set up this "augmented" reading environment, tutorials, and explanations can be found in the technical appendix and on the forthcoming companion website.

 Both novices and experts alike can benefit from exposure to ideas in the command line, on the level of the operating system.
 At the very least, the reader will walk way from this book with concepts and skills foundational to computing as critical thought and critical practice.
 But I hope that many readers will go beyond the basics, gaining deep-seated, intuitive, "hands-on" understanding of operational concepts like files, filing systems, networks, search tools, servers, and encryption technologies.
 Developing an intuitive understanding of systems that structure so much of our daily activity has the potential to radically transform one's experience with text, media, and digital devices.

-## Theory

 ### Pragmatism
 Unmoored theoretical concepts like "text" and "media" gain a palpable form when explored in the context of their instantiation.
 This is both model and method structuring the inquiry advanced here.
 Allow me to spend the next few paragraphs in laying bare the reasoning and the history behind this approach to the study technology, texts, and people.